FokkeB/subset36/README.md

-##ETCS Subset 36 balise encoding and decoding ("balise_codec")
+## ETCS Subset 36 balise encoding and decoding ("balise_codec")

 Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v3.1.0, Dec 17th 2015)

 Copyright 2023/2024, Fokke Bronsema, fokke@bronsema.net, version 4, February 2024.
 Disclaimer: use this software at your own risk, the author is not responsible for incorrect en-/decoded messages leading to train related mayhem.
+Even though this software was tested against a few thousand Dutch Eurobalises from different manufacturers, errors may still occur.

 Sources:
 - https://www.era.europa.eu/system/files/2023-01/sos3_index009_-_subset-036_v310.pdf (paragraph 4.3.2)